How to Manage Online Service Renewals

 Move important or high-risk services onto dedicated virtual cards.

-This is especially useful for critical tools, services with frequent changes, vendors that need clear internal accountability, and categories where billing disruption would matter.
+This is especially useful for: critical tools, services with frequent changes, vendors that need clear internal accountability, and categories where billing disruption would matter.

 4